paulbaumgarten/pbaumgarten.com/ib-compsci/unit-1/README.md

 Not to be confused with the logic flow chart.

-The main difference between system flowchart and program flowchart is that a system flowchart represents an entire system while a program flowchart represents a single program.
+The main difference between system flowchart and program flowchart is that a system flowchart represents an entire system and the data flows within it, while a program flowchart represents a single program or algorithm.

-Software development is a complex task.
-It is not possible to write programs for the entire system directly.
-Therefore, it is necessary to model the system to get a better understanding of the system.
-Furthermore, there are different diagrams that help to understand the functionality of the system.
-One such diagram is a flowchart.
-It is a diagrammatic representation that illustrates a solution model to a given problem.
-System flowchart and program flowchart are two types of flowcharts.

 A system flowchart is a diagram that describes how an entire system operates.
 It helps to recognize the flow of operations in the system.
 It also helps in preparing the required documents of the system.